hackclub/ai-safety-dance/intro.md

 - This Intro & Part 1 were out on **May 2024**
 - Part 2 was out on **Aug 2024**
-- Part 3 & The Grand Cinematic Conclusion will be out by **end of Nov 2025**
+- Part 3 & The Grand Cinematic Conclusion will be out by **start of Dec 2025**

 OPTIONAL: If you'd like to be notified on their release, signup below!👇 You *will not* be spammed with other stuff, just the two notification emails.
 (Buuuuut, `[podcast sponsor voice]` if you're in high school or earlier, and interested in AI/code/engineering, consider checking the box to learn more about [Hack Club!](https://hackclub.com/) P.S: There's free *stickers~~~* ✨)